How is EMDR therapy different from other therapies?

 Your health insurance or employee benefit plan may cover services in whole or part.

-I work with Aetna, Magellan, MHN/Health Net, Optum/United Healthcare, Evernorth/Cigna, and Beacon.
+I work with Aetna, Magellan, MHN/Health Net, Optum/United Healthcare, Evernorth/Cigna, Beacon, and Give an Hour.

 Eye Movement Desensitization and Reprocessing (EMDR) therapy.